 World Wide Impact Jam is a 2-day marathon in which participants around the globe take part in creating games about social issues.

-PixelArt Games Academy is organizing the Pakistan chapter of the World-Wide Impact Jam 2016 (WWIJ), an event that will be held around the globe.
-The event aims to bring together game developers of Pakistan to learn, share, collaborate and create games on social issues being faced in Pakistan, all in just 2 days!
+PixelArt Games Academy organized the Pakistan chapter of the World-Wide Impact Jam 2016 (WWIJ), an event that was held around the globe.
+The event brought together game developers of Pakistan to learn, share, collaborate and create games on social issues being faced in Pakistan, all in just 2 days!